gavdraper/gavdraper.github.io/_drafts/sql-server-2017-graph-database.md

 ![Friends Of Results]({{site.url}}/content/images/2017-graph/friend-of-friend.PNG)

-AS you can see the new graph syntax make navigating through different levels of a heirachy a lot simpler than the many to many representation you;d have if you tried to implement this in a relational database.
+AS you can see the new graph syntax make navigating through different levels of a graph a lot simpler than the many to many representation you;d have if you tried to implement this in a relational database.

+Just to flex the graph database features a bit more let's now imagine that we want to list all the friends two people have in common...

+{% highlight sql %}
+{% endhighlight %}